 Industry 4.0, or smart manufacturing, is often referred to as the fourth industrial revolution.

 Bringing a tidal wave of innovations to the fashion marketplace, this trend is revolutionizing the way companies work and respond to evolving consumer needs.
-New technology such as IoT, augmented reality and cloud computing have made it possible for companies to monitor and automate the entire production process with full supply chain transparency.
+New technology such as IoT, augmented reality, cloud computing and apparel industry plm software have made it possible for companies to monitor and automate the entire production process with full supply chain transparency.

 Industry 4.0 has become a hot discussion topic as millennial consumers, the largest and highest paid generation in history, are spending and coming up with new and difficult demands, thanks to their “see-now-buy-now” mentality and unique way of consuming fashion.
 While some companies readily embrace this new era, others fear the amount of effort needed for this transition.
 But fashion companies should not shun smart manufacturing as it brings more benefits than drawbacks, and presents many growth opportunities for them.